Kalinga architecture

-In Kalinga, the ancient land of Sakta cult, divine iconography existed since the mythological era.
+In Kalinga, the ancient land of Shakta cult, divine iconography existed since the mythological era.
 Present day research implies that idols (deities) were placed under auspicious trees in the ancient days.
-And maybe today a temple in general carries various minute details and the overall shape of some heritage tree.
 The various aspects of a typical Kalinga temple include architectural stipulations, iconography, historical connotations and honoring the traditions, customs and associated legends.

 Architecture

 Selecting people

 There is a specific hierarchy of command for the management of people involved.
 They are classified as: